Updated: 2 days ago

 This is a tricky challenge!

-You see, Zissel came to Australia by himself in 1885, but his name was spelled phonetically (for the person writing it down, I can imagine them not hearing it properly fifty times, and just giving up).
-Zissel would have been educated in a Hebrew school back home, and he might have been able to speak Russian (maybe), but he would not have had much English (least of all a way to spell his surname in English).
+You see, Zisel came to Australia by himself in 1885, but his name (Zisel Novozhenets) was spelled phonetically (for the person writing it down, I can imagine them not hearing it properly fifty times, and just giving up).
+Zisel would have been educated in a Hebrew school back home, and though he could speak Polish and Yiddish, with a bit of Russian, he would not have had much English (least of all a way to spell his surname in English).

 So his name is one of the tantalising, nebulous mysteries of my research so far.
 He changed it after he got to Australia, but there's nothing to say how he got the new name.
 Back then, you didn't need to change it by Deed Poll, or change your birth certificate or passport.
 Back then, you were lucky to have documents showing who you were.
 No, he just needed to live life with the new name.
 "Hello, my name's Bob Cohen."
 "Oh, nice to meet you Bob.
-My name's Maurice Barnett."
+My name's Hans Sussman, but you can call me Cecil."
 Yep.
 That's all you needed to do.

 Then, in 1887, Hannah came to Australia with the first three kids, with the new surname.

-I've chatted with a second cousin and a third cousin for more information, because (and here's the reason I don't know much) my Grandma was disowned by her mother for marrying my Graffy.
+I've chatted with a first cousin, a second cousin and a third cousin for more information, because (and here's the reason I don't know much) my Grandma was disowned by her mother for marrying my Graffy.
 Graffy was Catholic, and Great-grandmother Hannah didn't approve.
 We were cut off from that side of the family; cut off through the Spanish Flu, the Great Depression, both World Wars.
+Cut off when my grandparents' second daughter died in infancy.
 It hurt my father deeply; and rightly so.
+Grandma only found out her mother died in 1949, when she read it in the paper (excluding her name from the surviving family).

 So, this research has been an adventure of discovery for me; a chance to put the past to rest, and the hatchet to be buried.
 It's been a long time coming.
 I've learned that my great grandparents were pioneers; tough individuals who bravely launched themselves into very unknown territory.
-They lost their second son, aged nine.
-And then, Zissel died in 1906, aged about 49(ish).
-He and Hannah had only packed up their remaining children and moved to Newcastle in 1903, after getting a licence to run a hotel on the trainline.
+They lost their second son, aged nine, in a cart accident.
+And then, Zisel died in 1906, aged about 49(ish).
+He and Hannah had only packed up their ten children and moved to Newcastle in 1903, after getting a licence to run a hotel on the trainline.

 The first time I walked into that pub, I got goose-bumpy; feeling I was surrounded by my family.

 So, now, I want to write about their lives, from the perspectives of some of the women in the story.
 Hannah is number one in this tale.
 I look at her photos and see an incredibly strong woman.
-Gertie is in there too, and her life holds just as many tantalising mysteries as her parents.
-I wonder why she waited until 31 to get married, when a marriageable age back then was 18-20.
-I'm looking through postcards that her cousins sent her from around the world, to thread together that mystery.
-Friends and cousins sent her postcards from Israel, America, and South Africa.
+My Grandma, Gertie is in there too, and her life holds just as many tantalising mysteries as her parents.
+I wonder why she waited until 30 to get married, when a marriageable age back then was 18-20.
+I've been told that she managed the hotel for 8 years after her father died.
+I'm looking through postcards that her cousins and friends sent her from around the world, to thread together that mystery.
+She received postcards from Israel, America, and South Africa.
 It looks as though she had a wanderlust, an insatiable desire to discover other countries and distant cities.
-And, maybe in there, there was a flame that could not be fanned?
-Or maybe, she just wanted to wait for love.
+And, maybe in there, there was another flame that could not be fanned?
+Or, maybe, she wanted her mother's blessing .... after all, she knew my Graffy for at least 7 years before they finally tied the knot.
+How do I know?
+I read his postcards .... xx